matheus-ft/.dotfiles/README.md

 ---

-# Connection with Andorid device
+# Connection with mobile device

+> For GNOME, use the extension [GSConnect](https://extensions.gnome.org/extension/1319/gsconnect/)

 Yes, this is a KDE app, so be ready for a shit ton of dependencies